-Classes for the 2014 Program will commence in mid-August.
+Classes for the 2014 Program will commence in mid-August and mid-November.
 TAP accepts candidates on a rolling admissions basis and class size is limited.
 It is best to get your application in as soon as possible in order to increase your chances of securing a placement for the following year.
 Tuition is $10,900.

 Please submit a copy of your transcripts from all post-secondary institutions attended (a photocopy will suffice).
 Transcripts should be submitted with your application package.